techiediaries/techiediaries/_posts/2017/2017-06-10-ionic-cordova-battery-status.md

     })
     export class AppModule {}

-Now we are ready to inject BatteryStatus and use it to check the battery status such as the level of power and if the device is plugged to an power source .
+Now we are ready to inject `BatteryStatus` and use it to check the battery status such as the level of power and if the device is plugged to an power source.

-So go ahead and open <em>src/pages/home/home.ts</em>
+Go ahead and open the <em>src/pages/home/home.ts</em> file and add the following code:

     Import BatteryStatus and BatteryStatusResponse

     import { BatteryStatus ,BatteryStatusResponse } from '@ionic-native/battery-status';

-Inject BatteryStatus then subscribe to changes to Battery Status
+Next, inject `BatteryStatus` and subscribe to the changes of the battery Status as follows:

     @Component({
     selector: 'home',